benhammondmusic/flashcards/db/mysql-quiz.md

 </car>
 ```

 #### Q59.
-You are loading data into a table.
-Which command can you use to make sure that all data is inserted and duplicated rows are discarded?
+You are loading data into a table; Which command can you use to make sure that all data is inserted and duplicated rows are discarded?

 - [x] `INSERT IGNORE`
 - [ ] `INSERT UNIQUE`